-The fact that one could create LiveCD and LiveDVD images is what makes PHIX Workstation possible.
-IMO, a LiveCD is the best way to try out Linux before making a commitment to using Linux on your computer.
-When running a LiveCD or LiveDVD, any issues that arise when it comes to hardware compatibility will show up while running the LiveCD or LiveDVD.
+IMO, a LiveDVD is the best way to try out Linux before making a commitment to using Linux on your computer.
+When running a LiveDVD, any issues that arise when it comes to hardware compatibility will show up while running the LiveDVD.
 That way, you can decide to retain your current operating system without Linux disturbing the contents or configuration of your computer.
 In other words, no harm was done while testing Linux.

-Note: A high speed Internet connection is recommended for downloading the ISO images as they are approximately 3.5GB in size.
-With a 250kb/sec connection, expect the download to take three hours to complete.
-If you have a DSL connection, with speeds averaging about 125kb/sec (when only one user is connected), expect the time of download to be about six hours.
+Note: A high speed Internet connection is recommended for downloading the ISO images as they are approximately 1.2GB in size.
+With a DSL connection, expect the download to take two hours to complete..

 As of now, there is no torrent available for downloading of ISO images.

 Once you get an LiveDVD image, you will need to burn the image using your favorite CD/DVD burning application (such as K3B, Brasero or Nero) to create the LiveDVD.
 Be sure to use the Burn Image function and not the Create Data DVD function or you will be creating a DVD with a disc image as the content of the DVD instead of creating the actual DVD.